 The law doesn’t treat each case of criminal homicide equally, however.
 A premeditated murder, for example, is generally considered worse than a killing that happens in the spur of a moment.

 Those different degrees of murder can become confusing.
 Making matters more complicated, each state uses its own categories and terminology.
 The federal system has its own set of rules and laws, too.

-At Oberheiden Law Group, PLLC, we represent clients accused of serious crimes at the state level in Texas, as well as defendants facing federal criminal charges throughout the entire United States.
+At Oberheiden, P.C., we represent clients accused of serious crimes at the state level in Texas, as well as defendants facing federal criminal charges throughout the entire United States.